A Solution Concept for Convex Vector Optimization Problems based on a User-defined Region of Interest: A Solution Concept based on Homogenization

 with the upper bound being sharp.
 Hence, applied to the context of convex vector optimization, we get a solution concept that is robust to different scaling of the objective functions.
 Another advantage of using homogeneous $\delta$-approximation is that we can employ the simpler, conic structure of the homogenizations.
 In particular, points and directions of a set are represented by the same objects in its homogenization.
 To this end, consider the following fundamental characterization given in \cite{tyrrell1970convex}:

 \begin{proposition} \cite[Theorem 8.2]{tyrrell1970convex}.
 Let $Z$ be a nonempty closed convex set.
 Then

 \end{proposition}

+The representation in Proposition \ref{rock} shows that the homogenization cone stores information on both points $z$ of $Z$ as $(z,1)^T$ and directions $d$ of $0^+Z$ as $(d,0)^T$.
+Approximating the homogenization cone means not enforcing a strict distinction between points with large norm and directions.
+For an unbounded set $Z$, any direction $d\in 0^+Z$ can be approximated by points $z + t d \in Z$ for arbitrary $z \in Z$ and $t$ large.
+For $t\to\infty$, the homogenized points $(z + t d,\, 1)^T$ scaled by $1/t$ converge to $(d,0)^T$ in $\hom Z$:

-This result also implies that a direction of an unbounded nonempty closed convex set $Z$, $d \in 0^+ Z$, may be represented by a point in the possibly bounded approximation set $P$ if this point lies far enough from the origin.
-Thereby the concept does not enforce the distinction between points lying far from the origin and directions.
+This shows that directions of $Z$ arise as limits of points with increasing norm.
+Consequently, when approximating $Z$ via the approximation of its homogenization, a direction of $Z$ may be approximated by a point that lies sufficiently far from the origin.
 In the context of convex vector optimization, we define a (finite) homogeneous $\delta$-solution of a problem of the form (VCP) in the following way:

 \begin{defn} Let $\delta>0$.
 For a problem of the form (VCP), a (finite) nonempty set $X \subseteq S$ is called a (finite) homogeneous $\delta$-solution with \textit{approximate upper image} $P_X := \conv F[X]+C$ if